noghartt/blog/src/content/lists/list-of-books-that-i-read.md

 This is a list containing all the books that I read or will read at some time.

+## 2024

+- Database Internals, by Alex Petrov

 ## 2023

 - Retorica, from Aristotles